Disney+ arrives in the US this winter, but a UK release is still weeks away – we take a look at what’s going on.

 It also remains unclear what the vague comment about not all material being available in all territories actually boils down to.
 A covering position, or are there TV shows and movies it can’t run?

-The clear position at the moment is that as Disney+ service launches in the US, it does so with a bunch of material – including hugely-anticipated live action Star Wars TV series The Mandalorian – that viewers in the UK have no official access to whatsoever.
-In the absence of an official way, it’s not going out on a massive limb to suggest some will find less official, illegal methods to watch such shows.
+The clear position at the moment is that as the Disney+ service launched in the US, it did so with a bunch of material – including hugely-anticipated live action Star Wars TV series The Mandalorian – that viewers in the UK have no official access to whatsoever.
+In the case of The Mandalorian, the show has long since been spoiled online by many, given that it’s completed its first season run.
+In the absence of an official way, it’s not going out on a massive limb to suggest some found a less official, illegal method to watch it.
 And with that in mind, it’s clearly in Disney’s interests to plug this gap, and plug it quickly.

 It’s a huge gamble this project for Disney, and clearly, there’s been some problem.
 In an ideal world, it wouldn’t launch a high profile Star Wars TV project and had it unavailable to most of the world for four months.
 But that’s where we were.
-We await, at least, pricing details with interest…
+On the upside, at least the announced pricing is competitive: the £5.99 a month, £59.99 a year UK subscription price significantly undercuts Netflix and Amazon.
+And given the strong sign-up numbers in the US already, Disney+ is more than likely to make a similar impact over here.

 Thank you for visiting!
 If you’d like to support our attempts to make a non-clickbaity movie website: